 Taking the questions in reverse order – you are more than welcome to request a specific trip in your application, but there is no guarantee that you will be hired to lead that trip.
 While we occasionally send first-year leaders out west or to more distant locales, first-year leaders can usually expect to lead trips in the northeast.

 When does the summer end?

-Leader training is an intense, focused combination of hard-skill and soft-skill training.
-You’ll learn how to deal with common problems on trip, learn about how to cook tasty, nutritious meals, and depending on what you are leading, get great mechanical training from biking professionals and/or re-visit the fundamentals of safe hiking and backcountry living.
+Staff training is an intense, focused combination of hard-skill and soft-skill training.
+You’ll learn how to deal with common problems on trip; learn how to cook tasty, nutritious meals; become certified as a lifeguard; and depending on what you are leading, get great mechanical training from biking professionals and/or re-visit the fundamentals of safe hiking and backcountry living.
 After the “classroom” portion of your training is complete, you’ll hit the road or the trails with your peers for a multi-day training trip in the field.
-While it’s fast-paced, most leaders would agree that leader training is a highlight of the summer.
+While it’s fast-paced, most leaders would agree that staff training is a highlight of the summer.

-Does Apogee provide food and housing during leader training, between trips, and after trips?
+Does Apogee provide food and housing during staff training, between trips, and after trips?

 Yes.
 And the food is good, too!

 No. However, we will very likely be able to pick you up at the airport or bus station if you’re not driving.

 You will bring your own personal gear with you (clothing, sleeping bag, etc.), and we’ll send you a detailed list of what you’ll need before the summer.
 Apogee provides tents for all trip leaders as well as bikes and panniers (bike saddlebags) for bike trip leaders.